”Demystifies object-oriented programming, and lays out how to use it to design truly secure and performant applications.” —Charles Soetan, Plum.io

 Key Features Dozens of techniques for writing object-oriented code that’s easy to read, reuse, and maintain Write code that other programmers will instantly understand Design rules for constructing objects, changing and exposing state, and more Examples written in an instantly familiar pseudocode that’s easy to apply to Java, Python, C#, and any object-oriented language

 Purchase of the print book includes a free eBook in PDF, Kindle, and ePub formats from Manning Publications.

-For readers familiar with an object-oriented language and basic application architecture.
+This Book Is Written For For readers familiar with an object-oriented language and basic application architecture.

 About the Author Matthias Noback is a professional web developer with nearly two decades of experience.
 He runs his own web development, training, and consultancy company called “Noback’s Office.”

 1 ¦ Programming with objects: A primer 2 ¦ Creating services 3 ¦ Creating other objects 4 ¦ Manipulating objects 5 ¦ Using objects 6 ¦ Retrieving information 7 ¦ Performing tasks 8 ¦ Dividing responsibilities 9 ¦ Changing the behavior of services 10 ¦ A field guide to objects 11 ¦ Epilogue